What is Website Optimisation?

 1. Experience

-- Compress large images and videos.
+- Compress large images and files to reduce load times.

 2. Growth